BlueBrainApps/Text-on-Photo/README.md

 <b>Third-Party Advertisements</b>

-You have downloaded OLA Text On Photo,the Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
+You have downloaded Text On Photo,the Application uses Google, a third party vendor, to serve advertisements in the Application, using the AdMob system .
 By using the Application, you consent to the delivery of these advertisements and any data collected by Google, as per the Privacy Policy of AdMob.